Frequently Asked Questions

 How fast do I get my test results?

-You will receive results from our CLIA-certified lab within 1–2 business days of testing.
+You will receive results from our CLIA-certified lab typically within 24 hours of testing.
 These will be sent to you via an encrypted, HIPAA compliant email.
-For example, if you get tested on a Tuesday, the first business day is Wednesday and the second business day is 11:59pm Thursday.
-If you have not received results by 11:59pm Thursday, you can call email our office first thing Friday morning.
-Email can be sent to firstname.lastname@example.org.
+If you have not received results by 11:59pm the following day, you can call email our office first thing in the morning.
+Emails can be sent to email@example.com.
 With the email please include:

 Name of person tested